kartik-v/yii2-grid/README.md

 Control various options to style your grid table.
 Added `containerOptions` to customize your grid table container.
 Enhancements for grid and columns to work with yii\widgets\Pjax.

 ### Pjax Settings (Enhanced)
 Inbuilt support for Pjax.
-Enhancements for grid and columns to work with yii\widgets\Pjax.
+Enhancements for grid and columns to work with `yii\widgets\Pjax`.
 Auto-reinitializes embedded javascript plugins when GridView is refreshed via Pjax.
 Added `pjax` property to enable pjax and `pjaxSettings` to customize the pjax behavior.

 ### Custom Header & Footer (New)
 Add custom header or footer rows, above / below your default grid header and footer.